MatanYadaev/laravel-eloquent-spatial/API.md

 * `toWkt()` - Serializes the geometry object into a WKT.
 * `toWkb()` - Serializes the geometry object into a WKB.
 * `getCoordinates()` - Returns the coordinates of the geometry object.
+* `toSqlExpression(ConnectionInterface $connection)` - Serializes the geometry object into an SQL query.
 In addition, `GeometryCollection` also has these functions:

 * `getGeometries()` - Returns a geometry array.
 Can be used with `ArrayAccess` as well.